Alabama: Grants For Small Businesses

 Black Belt Incubator Network

 The network of Black Belt Incubation Centers covers all of Alabama.
 As part of the program, the goal is to help businesses owned by people of color gain access to resources such as grants, low-interest loans, and capital.
-Aside from universities, they also partner with development centers, minority-owned businesses, Alabama Power, Black entrepreneurs, and others.
-Their array of services is unique and comprehensive.
+Aside from universities, they also partner with business centers, minority-owned businesses, Alabama Power, Black entrepreneurs, and others.
+Their array of business programs is unique and comprehensive.

 Deep South Economic Mobility Collaborative

 Birmingham and Montgomery, in Alabama, have partnered with Hope Enterprise Corporation and Goldman Sachs (and other companies) to help small businesses owned by black people in those jurisdictions.
 Consequently, they created a collaboration between the two.
-Various assistance options are available, from technical assistance to low-cost loans, mentoring, workshops, or class sessions on business education, etc.
+Various assistance options are available, from technical assistance to grant support, entrepreneurship training, and peer networking opportunities.

 Catalyst Center